enzomar/pollicino/README.md

 - The **sensor** it is in charge to observe regularly the phisical environment and publish state and measurement
 - The **controller** goal is to read the input from the sensors and, after applying a certain logic, it will eventually send commands to the servo to change the state of the environment.
 It is also possible to *schedule* commands.
 - The objective of the **servo** is to execute the command sent by the controller by activating an engine, solenoid valve or any other phisical device.
-It has triggers:
+Can be triggered as:
-    - *Switch*: it is basic binary on / off cmmands (ie. shiwtgin on/off a light)
+    - *Switch*: it is basic binary on / off cmmands (ie. swithcing on/off a light)
-    - *Square*: Is will maitain a certain state for a given time (ie. open water for a given amout of time)
+    - *Square*: It will maitain a certain state for a given time (ie. open water for a given amount of time) and then go back to the initial state, whatever it was
     - *Pulse*: it will change state multiple times over time

-- The **broker** role is to provide a scalable and realilable message bus used by the oher component to communicate.
+- The **broker** role is to provide a scalable and realilable message bus used by above components to communicate.